ArthurBarthur/ArthursAudioBPs/README.md

 # Included Feature Examples

-- (NEW in V8)Synesthesia plugin showcases
+- (NEW in V8) Synesthesia plugin examples
-- (NEW in V8)Modulation plugin showcase
+- (NEW in V8) Modulation plugin example
-- (NEW in V8)A more musical Rollplate-example added
+- (NEW in V8) More musical Rollplate-examples added
 - Rollplates; an evolution of the existing noteplates.
 Registers rolling objects as well, and uses physics for note velocity.
 - Source effects(user modulation while simulating)
 - NoteRunner; synth music based on physics and world-Z